§ 1 Scope of application

 § 8 Prices and Payment

-(1) Unless otherwise stated in the order confirmation, our prices are “from storage” or “from supplier”, excluding shipping costs, plus value added tax.
+(1) Unless otherwise stated in the order confirmation, our prices are “from storage” or “from supplier”, excluding shipping and packaging costs, plus value added tax.

-(3) Our invoices are payable within thirty days of receiving an invoice.
+(3) Our invoices are payable within fourteen days of receiving an invoice, unless otherwise stated in the order confirmation.
 The statutory provisions regarding late payments apply.

 (4) The buyer can only submit a counter-claim insofar as it is undisputed or legally determined.
 The customer can only assert a right of retention if it is based on the same contractual relationship.